RedSprend/AMXBans/README.md

  Web:
 + New 'Last Active'-column with a date of all admins last active status (not publicly visible to everybody) in admin_list.php
-+ List all (visible) admins steam signature banner in admin_list.php
++ List all visible admins in admin_list.php steam signature banner

  Plugin:
 + Changed commands prefix from 'amx_' to 'admin_'